Derek Jacobi: 2000–present

 In February 2007, The Riddle, directed by Brendan Foley and starring Jacobi, Vinnie Jones, and Vanessa Redgrave, was screened at Berlin EFM.
 Jacobi plays twin roles: first a present-day London tramp and then the ghost of Charles Dickens.
 In March 2007, the BBC's children's programme In the Night Garden... started its run of one hundred episodes, with Jacobi as the narrator.
 He played Nell's grandfather in ITV's Christmas 2007 adaptation of The Old Curiosity Shop, and returned to the stage to play Malvolio in Shakespeare's Twelfth Night (2009) for the Donmar Warehouse at Wyndham's Theatre in London.
 The role won him the Laurence Olivier Award for Best Actor.
 He appears in five 2009 films: Morris: A Life with Bells On, Hippie Hippie Shake, Endgame, Adam Resurrected and Charles Dickens's England.
 In 2010, he returned to I, Claudius, as Augustus in a radio adaptation.
 In 2011, he was part of a medieval epic, Ironclad, which also starred James Purefoy and Paul Giamatti, as the ineffectual Reginald de Cornhill, castellan of Rochester castle.

 Jacobi starred in Michael Grandage's production of King Lear (London, 2010), giving what The New Yorker called "one of the finest performances of his distinguished career".
 In May 2011, he reprised this role at the Brooklyn Academy of Music.

 In 2012, he appeared in Titanic: Blood and Steel and in November 2012, he starred in the BBC series Last Tango in Halifax.
 In 2013, he starred in the second series of Last Tango, and in 2014, the third series.
 In 2013, Jacobi starred alongside Ian McKellen in the ITV sitcom Vicious as Stuart Bixby, the partner to Freddie Thornhill, played by McKellen.
 On 23 August 2013, the show was renewed for a six-episode second series which began airing in June 2015.
 The show ended in December 2016, with a Christmas special.
+In 2015, Jacobi appeared as the King in Disney’s live-action version of “Cinderella".

 Since 2017, Jacobi has again portrayed The Master in several box set series for Big Finish Productions, collectively entitled The War Master.
 In 2018, he played the Bishop of Digne in the BBC miniseries Les Misérables.
 In 2018, Jacobi received the World United Creator – Platinum Demiurge Award for his tremendous contribution to uniting and promoting world literature based on his efforts to introduce William Shakespeare into modern cinema.
 In 2019, he reprised the role of the emperor Claudius in Horrible Histories: The Movie – Rotten Romans.
 In 2022, Jacobi appeared in Allelujah, a film adaptation of Alan Bennett's play of the same name directed by Richard Eyre, which also starred Jennifer Saunders, Bally Gill, Russell Tovey, David Bradley, and Judi Dench.

+In 2023, Jacobi appeared in The Martini Shot, a drama film written and directed by Stephen Wallis, which premiered at the Galway Film Fleadh in Ireland.
+The film also starred Matthew Modine, Stuart Townsend, Fiona Glascott, and John Cleese.